mikeizbicki/ucr-cs100/textbook/bestpractices/TestDrivenDevelopment/README.md

 In this example I need a function( or functions ) that will take a `string` and return a `vector<string>`.

-The `strings` in the `vector` should contain no whitespaces, and their arrangment should be in the order they appeared in the string.
+The `strings` in the `vector` should contain no whitespaces, and their arrangement should be in the order they appeared in the string.

 ```
 string s = "Today is a nice day!"